John Alais: Career in Argentina

 Some time after 1826 he left England and went out to Argentina with most of his family.
 One writer declares that he was "called upon" by Bernardino Rivadavia.
 It is possible that the two men met in London where the first President of Argentina had his portrait painted by Turner.
 His reputation followed him: coming across two of his sons in San Pedro, the traveller, J.A.
 Beaumont described their father as "an engraver and mechanic of considerable achievement, well-known in London."

 Besides spending time teaching his technique, Alais continued engraving in Argentina and, although less tangible evidence is to be found of his work, it was obviously well thought of and his reputation is known there to this day.
 He has been described as "a precursor of engraving technique in Argentina".
-He was commissioned by the translator (Iriarte) to provide the engraving of Lord Chesterfield in the first edition (1833) of Chesterfield's Letters, He also produced portraits of General Tomas Iriarte himself and of General Manuel Rosas.
+He was commissioned by the translator (Iriarte) to provide the engraving of Lord Chesterfield in the first edition (1833) of Chesterfield's Letters, He also produced portraits of General Tomás de Iriarte himself and of General Juan Manuel de Rosas.

 When he abandoned London for Argentina, John Alais left behind only a married daughter and his eldest son, William Wolfe Alais who was already himself becoming known as an artist and engraver.
 Two of John's English-born grandsons, William John and Alfred Clarence Alais, were very well-known engravers, and a great-grandson, Ernest William Wolfe Alais, was not only an engraver but a writer of children's and Sexton Blake stories.
 A grandson born in Argentina, Juan Alais, was a famous guitarist and composer.